yabellini/docs.carpentries.org/topic_folders/governance/task-force-policy.md

 #### Roles and Responsibilities
 Each task force should:
-- Create the official [Task Force Charter](https://github.com/carpentries/task-forces/blob/master/task-force-charter-template.md) upon its proposal's approval
+- Create the official [Task Force Charter](https://github.com/carpentries/task-forces/blob/master/task-force-charter-template.md) after the proposal is approved
 - Appoint a task force chair, and, optionally, a co-chair
 - Provide a public “Roles and Responsibilities” document for the task force and its members
-- Have a public-facing folder in the [Carpentries Task Forces Repository](https://github.com/carpentries/task-forces) to store the Task Force Charter and all relevant public information about the task force during its existence
+- Have a public-facing folder in the [Carpentries Task Forces Repository](https://github.com/carpentries/task-forces) to store the Task Force Charter and all relevant public information about the task force
 - Create internal documentation (which may be made public), including:
   - Process for recruiting and selecting new members
   - Decision making process
-- Appoint a [Core Team](https://carpentries.org/team/) member liaison to serve as a point of contact and (optionally) attend task force meetings
+- Appoint a [Core Team](https://carpentries.org/team/) member liaison to serve as a point of contact and (optionally) attend committee meetings, and communicate with the liaison on a regular basis
 - Meetings and communication:
-  - Post meeting notes or minutes in a consistent location (meeting notes or minutes should be public unless the work of the task force requires them to remain private)
+  - Organise regular meetings to progress with the task force's activities and post meeting notes or minutes in a consistent location (meeting notes or minutes should be public unless the work of the task force requires them to remain private)
+  - Post meetings in the community calendar (note that meetings do not necessarily need to be open to public to attend - for example, the Code of Conduct Committee's business meetings are public but the incident meetings are not)
-  - Utilise [The Carpentries community communication pathways](https://docs.carpentries.org/topic_folders/communications/index.html) to engage with the community as needed - e.g. post meetings in the community calendar
+  - Utilise other [Carpentries community communication pathways](https://docs.carpentries.org/topic_folders/communications/index.html) to engage with the community as needed
-- Prepare a written report to the Executive Council upon completion of the task force's deliverables as outlined in its charter
+- Prepare a written report to the Executive Council upon completion of the task force's activities/deliverables as outlined in its charter

 #### Public Documentation
 Each task force should have a public-facing folder in the